Thank you.

 I started out with him when I was 28.

-Went back to see him when I was maybe 60.
+I was maybe 60.

-And first thing he said,
+First thing he said,

 Eli is so fat.

-He looks exactly the same.
+He looks exactly the same,

-And he's still in better shape than I was.
+He's in his eighties and he's still in better shape than I was.

 I am,